My dog wakes up too early and barks, what should I do? Early morning barking is self-rewarding behavior, and it happens because of the dog:

 Given that I’m a night owl, this is a huge issue for me.
 Around six o’clock every morning, my dog starts howling and barking his fluffy little head off.

-My Dog Wakes up Too Early and Barks — Causes
+Dog Waking up Too Early and Barking — Causes

 So, barking for attention is one of the main reasons we’re woken at the wee hours of the morning.
 But what are the others?